ivanperez-keera/Yampa/yampa/README.md

 Yampa's unit tests are mostly implemented as tests inside the yampa-test library.
 The module hierarchy of `yampa-test/tests/Test` mirrors that of Yampa.

+Yampa also includes some benchmarks as part of the main library.
+You are encouraged to use them to evaluate your pull requests, and to improve the benchmarks themselves.

 A directory `yampa/examples` contains a number of examples of Yampa programs, some of which can be installed with the flag `-fexamples`.